Customer: Washtenaw Intermediate School District

 A system where:

-• learning builds over time
+• Learning builds over time

-• subjects connect naturally
+• Subjects connect naturally

-• students stay engaged
+• Students stay engaged

-• and outcomes are visible
+• Outcomes are visible

 Most importantly, it’s a system that turns STEM from something students experience occasionally into something they progress through with purpose.